tub-uas/fcc/README.md

 This repository contains the code running on the Flight Control Computer (FCC).
 It controls and communicates with the rest of the flight system via CAN (Controller Area Network).

 ## General
 Use the readme and scripts in the `scripts/` directory to compile, run and manage the code.
-You might need to install some dependencies, such as `boost` (a C++ library).
+You might need to install some dependencies, such as `boost` (a C++ library) and `wiringpi`.

 ## Architecture